egoexpress/docker-known/README.md

 ![Docker Image CI](https://github.com/egoexpress/docker-known/workflows/Docker%20Image%20CI/badge.svg) ![Anchore Container Scan](https://github.com/egoexpress/docker-known/workflows/Anchore%20Container%20Scan/badge.svg)

-Initially based on [Davesgonechina's](https://github.com/davesgonechina) [Docker Known container setup](https://github.com/davesgonechina/docker-known), which in itself is based on [Eric Hansander's](https://github.com/ehdr) [Docker Known container](https://registry.hub.docker.com/u/ehdr/known/), this Known Docker configuration is now a complete rewrite on the docker-compose side.
+Initially based on [Davesgonechina's](https://github.com/davesgonechina) [Docker Known container setup](https://github.com/davesgonechina/docker-known), which itself is based on [Eric Hansander's](https://github.com/ehdr) [Docker Known container](https://registry.hub.docker.com/u/ehdr/known/), this Known Docker configuration is now a complete rewrite on the docker-compose side.

-This repo builds a set of containers to run the latest version of [Known](https://withknown.com/) from Github with one process per container (one for the MariaDB database and one running Apache and the Known PHP application itself).
+This repo builds a set of containers to run the latest version of [Known](https://withknown.com/) from the 'main' Github branch with one process per container (one for the MariaDB database and one running Apache and the Known PHP application itself).

 Changes within the fork
 -----------------------